rorycl/clwmail/README.md

 CLWMail has been in use since about 2006 and has been open sourced with the support of Hopkins Architects.

+## Documents

+The `docs` folder has some material to help in understanding and setting up CLWMail:

+* README
+  General README and instructions on how to setup the database and web application
+* Screenshots : the login, users and groups pages (login.png, users.png,
+  groups.png) of the Django webapp
+* Integration notes for Dovecot (`dovecot_integration.txt`), Exim (`exim_integration.txt`) and SOGo (`sogo_integration.txt`).

 ## Improvements

 CLWMail works for its current target services (Exim, Dovecot and SOGo)